The Unreasonable Effectiveness of Discrete-Time Gaussian Process Mixtures for Robot Policy Learning: Introduction

 \section{Introduction}

 Learning to imitate a motion is easy, given a suitable representation.
 For example, if we know the motion to follow a sine function, estimating its parameters from a demonstration is straightforward.
 However, robot manipulation policies are more intricate in practice than simple sine functions.
 Therefore, policy representations must trade off challenging requirements, such as expressivity, multimodality, sample efficiency, and computational cost.
-Additionally, to move beyond the confines of controlled lab experiments and into real-world environments like homes, a policy should react to new information, such as clutter objects, without necessitating retraining.
-Although current approaches fall short of satisfying these diverse and often conflicting requirements, we propose a representation that effectively reconciles them all.
+Additionally, to move beyond the confines of controlled lab experiments and into real-world environments like homes, a policy should react to new information, \rebuttal{such as clutter}, without necessitating retraining. \rebuttal{Prior approaches often satisfy some of these competing requirements only by compromising others, whereas we propose a representation that seeks to reconcile them within a single framework.}